accesscode-2-2/Exercises/README.md

 Write a program that asks the user to type all the integers between 8 and 23 (both included) using a for loop.

-Define a function max_of_three() that takes three numbers as arguments and returns the largest of them.

 Write a program that asks the user to type 10 integers of an array.
 The program must compute and write how many integers are greater than or equal to 10.

 Write a program with a function that takes two int parameters, adds them together, then returns the sum.
 The program should ask the user for two numbers, then call the function with the numbers as arguments, and tell the user the sum.